Male in White Lab Coat Standing by Corn Field.

 Clinical Experience

-At their rural clinical sites, students participate in the full spectrum of rural medicine as they provide supervised care, following patients and their families over time in clinic, hospital and extended care settings.
-Training in rural communities offers medical students the opportunity to experience increased hands-on-education and gain an appreciation of the benefits of continuity in patient care.
-Students also develop strong bonds with instructors and other members of the healthcare team, who mentor them on the professional and personal aspects of being a physician and healthcare team member.
+At their rural clinical sites, students participate in the full spectrum of rural medicine as they work alongside the healthcare team to provide supervised care.
+Students follow patients and their families over time in clinic, hospital and extended care settings, fostering an appreciation of the benefits of continuity in patient care.
+Training in rural communities offers the opportunity to experience increased hands-on-education and provides a unique view of the rewards and challenges of providing patient care in a rural setting.
+Students develop strong bonds with instructors and other members of the healthcare team, who mentor them on the professional and personal aspects of being a physician and healthcare team member.

-On-site specialty clinics, academic faculty visits, online cases, telemedicine and weekly didactic sessions are all used to help students learn.
+On-site specialty clinics, academic faculty visits, online cases, telemedicine and weekly didactic sessions are all used to help students expand their medical knowledge.

 Community Engagement

-While living and learning in their FARM community, students engage with their communities outside of the healthcare setting as well.
-In addition to providing health care services, students complete a community project that addresses a need within their community.
-Projects can include health education for youth and adults, community service projects, helping to establish ongoing community support projects and many others.
+While living and learning in their FARM community, students are actively engaged outside of the healthcare setting.
+As part of their experience, students complete a community project.
+This project is intended to address a need within their community and can include health education for youth and/or adults, community service projects, ongoing community support projects or projects that address any other unmet need the community may have.
 Students receive support from partners such as the South Dakota Area Health Education Center and the South Dakota Foundation for Medical Care.
 Each year, one project is chosen as the outstanding community project and receives an award from the South Dakota Academy of Family Physicians.

 Up to 13 students (one to two per site) are selected each year to participate in the program.
-Students may apply to the program in the fall of their first academic year.
+Students apply to the program in the fall of their first academic year.
 FARM program leaders and former students give a presentation to first-year students explaining the program, after which students may apply.
 Applicants are interviewed by members of the FARM program selection committee and notified of the committee's decisions.
-Students are subsequently matched with communities on the basis of student preferences and community availability with the goal to honor one of their top choices.
+Students are subsequently matched with communities based on student preferences and community availability.

 The eight communities that participate in the program include: